AtlasOfLivingAustralia/documentation/wiki/development/codeReviews.md

   1. Consistent implementation makes code easier to maintain
   1. Consistent structure (i.e. classes, methods, packages etc) makes code easier to maintain and extend
   1. Consistent testing makes code easier (and safer) to refactor and extend
+1. Defer loading of javascript to the end
+1. Format your code consistently - this makes it easier to read and therefore easier to maintain
+1. Take advantage of IntelliJ's code inspections: the right-hand margin of the editor will highlight potential bugs or maintenance issues with a little line.
+Your goal should be to have 0 warnings...much of our code looks like a barcode.
+1. Structure your code cleanly:
+  1. Separation of concerns - group code into classes/files based on the behaviour or purpose of that code
+  1. Methods perform a single purpose - lots of small single-purpose methods are easier to test (and read) than one method that does multiple things
+  1. Methods should be small: at the very most they should not exceed 1 screen of text, but ideally should be less than 20 or so lines.
+This keeps them succinct and focussed on a particular task.
 1. Code should be self documenting - comments should ideally only be needed to explain _why_ something is done: the code itself says what and how
   1. Good structure (single purpose methods etc)
   1. Good naming conventions (NO SINGLE CHARACTER VARIABLES (except integer counters in loops))